 "How can you say I never worked a day?
 ART is WORK.
 It just looks like play," so says Foxy G to his buddy Kid A, in Toni and Slade Morrison's sassy, sly tale of friendship, betrayal, and survival—or not.

-Generation after generation, classic fables, folklore, and myth remain popular because they quicken the imagination of readers and listerners of all ages.
-We, the creators of Who's Got Game? were inspired by the wonder of Aesop's Fables -- their vitality, their endless demand for more interpretations.
-In our versions the original stories are opened up and their moralisitic endings reimagined; the victim might not lose; the timid gets a chance to become strong; the fool can gain insight; the powerful may lose their grip.
-ANYTHING CAN HAPPEN.
-More than a play on these beloved fables, Who's Got Game? is AESOP LIVE!
+Generation after generation, classic fables, folklore, and myth remain popular because they quicken the imagination of readers and listeners of all ages.
+We, the creators of the Who's Got Game? series were inspired by the wonder of Aesop's Fables—their vitality, their endless demand for more interpretations.
+In our versions the original stories are opened up and their moralistic endings reimagined; the victim might not lose; the timid gets a chance to become strong; the fool can gain insight; the powerful may lose their grip.
+Anything can happen!

 Toni Morrison (1931–2019) was a Nobel Prize–winning American author, editor, and professor.
 Her contributions to the modern canon are numerous.
 Some of her acclaimed titles include: The Bluest Eye, Song of Solomon, and Beloved, which won the Pulitzer Prize for Fiction in 1988.
-She won the Nobel Prize for Literature 1993.
+She won the 1993 Nobel Prize for Literature.

 Pascal Lemaitre illustrated Toni and Slade Morrison’s bestselling Who’s Got Game? series, as well as many other books for children.
 He and his family divide their time between Brussels, Belgium, where he teaches illustration, and Brooklyn, New York.
 Visit him online at PascalLemaitre.com.